How Much Should A Miniature Schnauzer Weigh: Schnauzer Weighing Information

 Breed Characteristic Of Miniature Schnauzer

 Miniature Schnauzers are medium-sized schnauzers that weigh between 10 and 20 pounds.
-They have a 12 to 14 years lifespan and require a lot of exercise and active play.
+They have a 12 to 14-year lifespan and require a lot of exercise and active play.
 Miniature Schnauzers are known for their clownish personalities and playful nature, making them ideal candidates for households with children.
 These dogs can be friendly and easy to train but also have a high energy level, so they need plenty of mental and physical stimulation.

 • Schnauzers weigh 10 – 25 pounds.